Skip to main content

 • this allocation class has total slabs above minSlabs

-• this allocation class has free slabs above numFreeSlabs
+• this allocation class has more than numFreeSlabs slab equivalents of total free memory

 • this allocation class has the most total free memory among all non-evicting (i.e. no eviction is currently happening) allocation classes in the pool

 Note: this strategy does not specify a target allocation class to receive the freed slab.
-Here are the parameters to configure this strategy:
+You can configure the following parameters in FreeMemStrategy::Config:

 • minSlabs The minimum number of slabs to retain in every allocation class.
 Default is 1.

-• numFreeSlabs The threshold of required free slabs.
+• numFreeSlabs The free-memory threshold, in slab equivalents.
 Default is 3.

 • maxUnAllocatedSlabs FreeMem strategy will not rebalance anything if the number of free slabs in this pool is more than this number.
 Default is 1000.